slmnv5/pepelats/doc/loop_drum.md

 ## Loop drum

-**Loop drum** is recorded song part that plays along all the time (though it may be muted and randomized).
+**Loop drum** is recorded song part that plays along all the time (though it may be muted).
-As any song part **Loop drum** may have several parallel loops and this allows for variability in drum accompaniment.
+As any song part **Loop drum** may have several parallel loops.
-For example if Loop drum has 5 loops the most quiet version of drum will be when only 1 loop is playing and 4 are muted.

-It is possible to change intensity level and have variations similar to other drum types.
+**Loop drum** is randomized by muting some of these parallel loops.
+Drum fill is implemented by playing the very last loop that must be recorded as drum fill.
+When drum fill is not playing this latest loop is always muted.

 IMPORTANT.
-By convention **Loop drum** always uses part #0 (top most on screen) Only part #0 plays along with other parts when LoopDrum type is selected.
+By convention **Loop drum** always uses part #0 (top most on screen).